-Wellbeing of Women in partnership with the Royal College of Midwives (RCM) will jointly fund two Entry-level Research Scholarships (ELS) to provide each successful candidate with up to £20,000 for research lasting normally up to one year.
+Wellbeing of Women in partnership with the Royal College of Midwives (RCM) funds Entry-level Research Scholarships (ELS) which provide successful candidates with up to £20,000 for research lasting normally up to one year.
 Funds are for directly incurred research costs and may include a salary contribution.
 Applicants must be midwives and full members of the RCM.
 The research must be undertaken in the UK.

 Scholarships are usually for research that seeks to improve the practice of midwifery and maternity services, including postnatal care, but will be considered for basic science, clinical and translational research that seeks to improve the health of women, girls and babies in one of the following areas: